 Currently, the draft EU AI Act, proposed back in April 2021, remains a live piece of lawmaking between the European parliament and Council -- with the former recently agreeing on a raft of amendments they want included, including several targeting generative AI.

-A compromise on a final text will need to be reached between EU co-legislators so it remains to be seen what the final shape of the bloc's AI rulebook will look like.
+A compromise on a final text will need to be reached between EU co-legislators so it remains to be seen what final shape the bloc's AI rulebook will take.

 Plus, even if the law gets adopted before the end of the year, which is the most optimistic timeline, it will certainly come with an implementation period -- of most likely at least a year before it applies to AI developers.
 Hence why EU commissioners are keenly pressing for stop-gap measures.